Management of work-related accidents outside Quebec

 In short, the particularities of the various provincial systems and the philosophy of managing work accident or occupational disease files illustrate the importance of a concerted and wise approach.

-Our team is available to assist you in the management of your employment injury files in all Canadian provinces.
+Our consultants are available to assist you in the management of your workers’ compensation and occupational disease files in all Canadian provinces.

 You would also likeSubscribe to our newsletter